ronaldoussoren/pyobjc/docs/core/fsref-fsspec.rst

-   The wrappers for these types in ``Carbon.File`` should not be used, that module is not available in Python 3 and has been unmaintained in Python 2.x with the introduction of Mac OS X.
+   The wrappers for these types in ``Carbon.File`` should not be used, that module is not available in Python 3 and has been unmaintained in Python 2.x with the introduction of macOS.

-   The types in this document are fully supported, and will be supported as long as Mac OS X supports these types.
+   The types in this document are fully supported, and will be supported as long as macOS supports these types.

 .. class:: FSRef